kubernetes-sigs/secrets-store-sync-controller/README.md

  secretObject:
   type: Opaque
   data:
   - sourcePath: foo         # name of the object in the SecretProviderClass
-    targetKey:  bar # name of the key in the Kubernetes secret EOF
+    targetKey:  bar         # name of the key in the Kubernetes secret
+    decodeStrategy: Base64  # (optional) Type of decoding to perform on data returned from the provider; default is "None" EOF
 ```